o-biotech/public-web-docs/docs/drafts/esp32-tmp117-fridge-monitor.md

 > ### **Please Note!**
 > With this particular ESP32 board, it can only connect to 2.4 Ghz Wifi networks.
 The board **CAN NOT** connect to 5 Ghz networks.
 If you attempt to connect to a 5 Ghz network, this code will not work.

-Next, take your connection string from Iot Ensemble, and paste it into the "connectionString" variable.
+Next, take your connection string from IoT Ensemble and paste it into the "connectionString" variable.

-Finally, take the **YourDeviceID** portion of your connection string, and paste it into the "DeviceID" variable.
+Finally, take the **YourDeviceID** portion of your connection string and paste it into the "DeviceID" variable.
 Save your code file.

 ## Verify and Upload Your Code